mui/material-ui/docs/pages/blog/docs-updates.md

 tags: ['News']
 ---

-Last year, we [rebranded the company](/blog/material-ui-is-now-mui/) as the first step into consolidating a new phase.
-However, we didn't make any major structural changes to the documentation other than the design.
-As we plan to release new products that are outside of the scope of Material UI, it'd be confusing to keep everything under the same roof.
-That's why, from now on, each product will have its own documentation, to clarify the boundaries between them and to facilitate navigation if your interest lies in one specific product.
+As MUI continues to grow beyond our flagship product, Material UI (we [rebranded the company](/blog/material-ui-is-now-mui/) last year as a first step), it has become clear that the documentation for our products can no longer all live under one roof.

+That's why we're excited to announce that we are shipping a major upgrade to our documentation, to make it easier than ever to find exactly what you need—no matter which MUI products you're working with.

 ## Wait... what MUI products are you talking about?

-Currently, our main two products are:

-- **MUI Core:** a collection of libraries that offers you foundational components, which includes Material UI, MUI Base (unstyled components), MUI System, and more.
-It really is a product line.
+We currently offer two main product lines:

-- **MUI X:** a collection of advanced components, meant primarily to support data-heavy applications.
-Differently from Core, each component lives under its own package.
+- **MUI Core—**a collection of foundational component libraries, including:
+  - _Material UI_—components that implement Google's Material Design
+  - _MUI Base_—unstyled components for implementing your own design system
+  - _MUI System_—CSS utilities for quickly laying out design systems
+- **MUI X**—a collection of advanced components for complex use cases, including:
+  - _Data Grid_—fast, feature-rich, extendable React data table
+  - _Date and Time Pickers_—interface control components for selecting dates and times

 ## What has changed?

-All MUI products are still under the [mui.com](http://mui.com) domain but each of them now has an isolated URL and, therefore, documentation.
+All MUI products still live under the [mui.com](http://mui.com) domain, but each of them now has its own respective URL and documentation.
-We added an identifier and menu at the top left of the docs to ease navigation:
+We added an identifier and menu to the upper-left corner of the docs for improved navigation:

 <img src="/static/blog/docs-updates/docs-separation.png" style="width: 796px; margin-top: 16px; margin-bottom: 16px;" alt="Screen shot of the product identifier menu" />